Koljo Karagiosov: Working experience

 He worked as an accountant in Gabrovo and later, in 1926, he took the management of the family textile company.
 As an industrialist Koljo Karagiosov travelled to Germany many times and bought new machines for the factory.

-In1934 Koljo Karagiosoff also became German honorary vice consul.
-In the field of business and in the field of diplomacy, he was his perfect father's successor who kept on developing commercial and diplomatic relations between Bulgaria and Germany.
+In 1934, Koljo Karagiosoff became German honorary vice consul.
+In the field of business and in the field of diplomacy, he developed commercial and diplomatic relations between Bulgaria and Germany.

 He was Company's first director up to 1947 when the Communist government nationalized the private property in Bulgaria.
 He and many Bulgarian industrialists were punished by the Communist Government.
 They were imprisoned and sent into exile because of their foreign education, knowledge, skillfulness and wealth.
 In the camps in Nojarevo and Belene these men worked and lived like prisons tormented by the supervisors.
 The Socialist party stained the reputation of all of them, announced them “enemy of the nation” and cruelly chased them.
 Koljo Karagiosov died in 1972.